grrr-amsterdam/nova-publish/README.md

 ```

 Configure your Github personal access token in `publish.php`, set the path to the Github API and configure an application version.

+## Contribute

+You need a Nova license to run the tests.